garagehive/garagehive.github.io/docs/garagehive-reminded-not-booked-setup.md

    ![](media/garagehive-reminded-not-booked-tiles1.png)

+   {% include tip.html title="Note" text="The tiles can be personalised out not to appear in the Role Centre.
+Read more about personalisation in the documentation." %}

-2. In the **New** tile, you'll find the recently sent **Reminded Not Booked** notifications and in the **In Process** tile, you'll find the **Reminded Not Booked** notifications that you've already begun working on.
+2. In the **New** tile, you'll find the list of vehicles which match the **Reminded Not Booked Setup**.
+This list will be regenerated once per day (overnight).
-3. Click on the **New** tile to view the reminders.
+3. Click on the **New** tile to view the list.
 4. From the menu bar, there are several actions to use.
-When you click on the **Suggest Lines**, it refreshes the notifications to retrieve new ones.
+When you click on the **Suggest Lines**, it reruns the report, and generates a new list.

    ![](media/garagehive-reminded-not-booked-tiles2.png)